Building emotional connections between consumers and delivery workers.

 There are still many old apartments that does not have elevator in them.
 It's uneconomically not good to install them because it can cost a high amount of electricity.
 These apartments normally have 4-5 levels of different household.

 Users mentioned that they prefer shopping online because they don’t have to carry heavy items.
-Means most items purchased is normally heavy or requires more strength to carry it.
+Means most items purchased are heavy or requires more strength to carry it.

 Korea have very extreme climate especially during Summer and Winter.
 Temperatures can go up to 40°C in Summer and -20°C in Winter and delivery man still require to work.
 Typhoon and snowstorm are also very common.

-- When it comes to reviewing a services, user interviews have showed that users are likely to do it if the process doesn't take a long time.
-There's where preset messages are useful and effective to acknowledge someone or service when users are busy.
+Connect users to Coupangman through feedback- When it comes to reviewing a services, user interviews have showed that users are likely to do it if the process doesn't take a long time.
+There's where pre-set messages are useful and effective to acknowledge someone or service.
 Koreans use Kakaotalk as their main mobile messaging app.
 There are thousands of emojis or kakao “stickers” that are being purchased.
 The combination of colorful characters and messages are used to more effectively convey an emotion than word.

 Korean tech apps such as Carrot Market(당근마켓), Zigzag(지그재그) and Today’s Home(오늘의집) has also incorporated illustrative /emoji type of response for users to use when chatting with the seller.

 Coming up with the pre-set messages was a little challenging for me as I am not a native Korean speaker.
 I decided to work with a close friend of mine to understand the language usage better.
 She provided me in-depth insights on the type of clauses that are commonly used in a working environment and situations in cheering someone up.
 Thank you Jina if you are reading this ❤️